Jonathan, From Trinidad and Tobago, Teaching Business English OnlineBy Krzl Light Nuñes

 How did you land your online teaching job with italki?

 I first got my Bridge certification in 2016.
 Then, I interviewed with a number of companies and I was accepted with italki.
 It wasn’t that hard of an interview process.
-They just asked some very basic questions, and I was able to start as a professional tutor.
+They just asked some very basic questions, and I was able to start as a professional teacher.

-There are two types of tutors:
+There are two types of tutors on italki:

 - Community tutors are people who are passionate about helping language students but they may not have any teaching certification.
+These tutors tend to work on general conversation practice with students.

 What do you like best about teaching English online?

-There’s a lot of things I like, but I love the convenience.
+There are a lot of things I like, but I love the convenience.
 If need be, I can carry my office and my laptop.
 I have all my resources here, which are easy to share with the students.

 Who are your students?